Huhngoku/ADVOCATE/doc/TraceReconstruction.md

 For a conditional variable only the wait operation can block.
 The block can be ended by a Signal or Broadcast call.

-If there is a Signal $s$, that is concurrent to the blocking wait $w$, but did not release $w$, TODO: missing
+If there is a Signal $s$, that is concurrent to the blocking wait $w$, there are two possible cases.
+Either $s$ was executed before $w$ or $s$ was executed after $w$ but released another wait $w'$.\
+If $w'$ is HB before $w$, we cannot use this signal to release $w$, because signal wakes the wait in the order in which the waits where started.
+If
+$w'$ is concurrent with $w$, we move $w$ to be before $w'$.
+If $w$ was executed after $s$, we move $s$ to be before $w$.
+Unfortunately, waits are always surrounded by lock operations, which in out HB relation scheme create a happens before relation.
+With this, this type of reorder is not possible.
+For this reason, it is currently necessary to run the analyzer with `-c`, which disables the happens before relation of mutex operations.

 If there is a Broadcast call $b$, that is concurrent to the blocking wait $w$, but happened before it in the program run, we can move $b$ to be after $w$, by moving all elements that are concurrent to $b$ to be before $b$.

-TODO: NOT IMPLEMENTED YET